maoratar1/SLAM/README.md

 <img src=README_Images/DeterministicApproach/findloc.png width="390" height="110">

-Where the first equation stems from that the Transformation we have got from the PnP transforms between world (Here its the previous camera world) coordinates to the camera coordinates means that the camera location at the previous camera coordinate, denoted by [x, y, z], is mapped by this transformation to [0, 0, 0] as the camera placed in the origin in its own coordinates system.
+Where the first equation stems from that the Transformation we have got from the PnP transforms between world (Here it's the previous camera world) coordinates to the camera coordinates means that the camera location at the previous camera coordinate, denoted by [x, y, z], is mapped by this transformation to [0, 0, 0] as the camera placed in the origin in its own coordinates system.